anvilistas/anvil-extras/docs/guides/modules/serialisation.rst

    from anvil_extras.serialisation import datatable_schema
    from pprint import pprint

-   # The books table has one linked column named 'author' and that is a link to the 'authors' table
    linked_tables = {"books": {"author": "authors"}}
    ignore_columns = {"books": "publication_date", "authors": "date_of_birth"}
    schema = datatable_schema(